 Our visit to a Hello Kitty themed cafe

 During our first visit to Japan and Himeji, I had seen this Hello Kitty cafe and wanted to go there.
-With a non coffee drinking husband, I had no chance of getting him into the Pink building.
+With a non-coffee drinking husband, I had no chance of getting him into the Pink building.
 Fast forward three years and he was now a coffee addict.
 The men had been after an espresso coffee since arriving in Japan.
-I knew my Dad would be wanting a coffee, so waited til he bought it up.
+I knew my Dad would be wanting a coffee, so waited till he bought it up.
 When he did, I said “great, I know a place!”.
-Hubby, the skeptic, immediately suggested it would be over-priced, average coffee.
+Hubby, the sceptic, immediately suggested it would be over-priced, average coffee.
 Already knowing this, I had the cafe’s webpage on my phone to prove the prices were reasonable.
 With a morning tea (coffee) loving father on my side, we headed to the cafe for some Hello Kitty themed drinks.

 Fletcher was especially impressed by the theme and loved watching a Hello Kitty musical on the TV.
 When we visited the place was empty so we were able to relax, let the kids wander around and check out all the Hello Kitty items.
 The men got their coffee fix and we all enjoyed being able to have a special treat.
 The theme gives the place a fun atmosphere with cute detail spread throughout the cafe.

 We all had a great time at Cafe de Miki with Hello Kitty.
 If you are in the area go and check it out.